 Psychologists need a license in order to practice.
 Exact licensing laws vary by state and type of position, so individuals need to look at the requirements for the location where they wish to work.

 Earning a PsyD typically satisfies educational requirements.
-Licensure also generally requires an internship, 1-2 years of supervised professional experience, and passing the Examination for Professional Practice in Psychology.
+Licensure also generally requires an internship, either 1-2 years of supervised professional experience or a one-year post-doctoral fellowship, and passing the Examination for Professional Practice in Psychology.

 Therapists also need a license.
 Students should seek specifics from their prospective occupation’s state regulatory board.